-Alternatively, you may wish to archive a virtual machine to use as a template for future deployments.
+Alternatively, you may want to archive a virtual machine to use as a template for future deployments.
 However, this is similar to backing up operating system and application files, whereas the Code42 app is designed for backing up user files.

 If you choose to use the Code42 app to back up your virtual machine, consider the following technical details about how and what to back up.

 A disk image of a virtual machine contains all of the boot information and operating system files necessary to re-deploy the virtual machine.
 Similarly, some virtualization software allows you to export a virtual machine to a single file.
 You may choose to back up disk images and exports with the Code42 app; however, consider the following: